The best things to do in Oaxaca City, Mexico

 Brunch is my favourite meal of the day in Oaxaca City.
 Cafe culture is at its best here and there are a few favourites you have to try.
 Pan:am has a brunch menu to drool over with favourites like Huevos Al Gusto and Chilaquiles.
 With muffin a caballo (which isn’t horse as the name suggests but actually pork), Choripan and Pibil sandwiches for lunch and fresh juices you can’t go wrong.
 Boulenc bakery is another trendy spot to grab brunch with freshly baked croissants, waffles, cookies, brownies and, well, everything you could dream of.
 Other popular brunch spots in Oaxaca include Jaguar Yuu cafe, Nuevo el Mundo, Hierba Dulce (vegan) and Mondo Cafe.

-Street food in Oaxaca
+Where to get street food in Oaxaca City

 Street food is everywhere in the city.
 There are a lot of hamburger, hot dog and “friend-chips” stands around the Zocalo and the north of the city but venture further south and you can find great local food.
 Calle Novembre de 20 has some local restaurants offering 60 peso “menu del dias”, a very budget friendly place to get lunch at around $3.
 Or head north to La Cosecha Mercado for empanadas and local food within an artisan market.

 Mercado 20 de Noviembre is the most famous lunch stop and for good reason.
 Stroll down an aisle full of cooking meat and pick between chorizo, tasajo, steak or tripe.
 Grab a dimly lit table with some locals and add sides of cactus and guacamole.
 The smoke from all the BBQs will sting your eyes but it’s worth it for a truly unique and delicious experience.
+Easily one of the best places to eat in Oaxaca City.

 I think it would be harder to find a bad place to have dinner in Oaxaca than to find a good one.
 But some of the best are Los Danzantes, try the shredded duck tacos, Restaurante Casa Oaxaca, traditional Mexican food, and Pitiona and Origen for new fusion twists on traditional dishes.
 Expect to wait for a table and pay around $10/25 a main at these top end restaurants in Oaxaca.